gcapes/git-course/02-local.md

 Version control is centred round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
 The local repository is set up in a directory in your local filesystem (local machine).
+For this we will use the command line interface.

+> ## Why use the command line? {.callout}
+> There are lots of graphical user interfaces (GUIs) for using Git: both stand-alone
+> and integrated into IDEs (e.g. MATLAB, Rstudio).
+> We are deliberately not using a GUI for this course because:
+>
+> * you will have a better understanding of how the git comands work
+> (some functionality is often missing and/or unclear in GUIs)
+> * you will be able to use Git on any computer
+> (e.g. remotely accessing HPC systems, which generally only have Linux command line access)
+> * you will be able to use any GUI, rather than just the one you have learned

 ### Setting up Git
 #### Create a new repository with Git